RigsOfRods/docs.rigsofrods.org/vehicle-creation/wheels-axles-steering.md

 # Wheels2

  <p>This feature improves the default wheels section by splitting wheels into rims and tires.
 This allows the player to set tire pressure with the keyboard.  </p>
- <p>{{#icon: IconComponent.gif | Wheels2 }} <a href="/rorwikibackup/index.php/Truck_Description_File#Wheels2" title="Truck Description File">Wheels2</a> (also known as the "complex wheel model") allows you to separate the wheel [rim] from the tire (tyre).
+[Wheels2](/vehicle-creation/fileformat-truck#wheels2) (also known as the "complex wheel model") allows you to separate the wheel [rim] from the tire (tyre).
 This requires extra syntax, namely specifying the characteristics of the wheel versus the tire.
 Traditionally the wheel will be very rigid with the tire being much less so.
-The rigidity of wheels2 tires can be altered by holding [ and ] ingame, resulting in this: </p>
+The rigidity of wheels2 tires can be altered by holding [ and ] ingame, resulting in this:
  <table style="margin: 1em auto;" class="wikitable">
     <tr>
        <td> Inflated tire</td>